|

 3 tablespoons Mitoku Mikawa Mirin

-14 - 16 ounces Mitoku Sakurai Udon, cooked, rinsed, and drained
+14 - 16 ounces Mitoku Brown Rice Udon, cooked, rinsed, and drained

 Condiments and Garnishes: